The ABI Academy

 Finding work as a private investigator can be tough, if you don’t have the skill and professional qualifications behind you.

-The recognised and accredited qualification is the IQ Level 3 Award for Professional Investigators (QCF).
+The recognised and accredited qualification is the SFJ Awards Level 3 Award for Professional Investigators.
 The ABI is at the forefront of professional-investigator excellence in the private sector and we’ve helped to devise this landmark qualification.

 With or without investigative experience a candidate in the private or public sector, may qualify to study through distance learning with a trainer approved by the ABI Academy.
-The cost for Distance Learning is £354.60 including VAT and IQ Certification fee.
-The cost for the in-class 5-day course leading to the Level 3 Award examination is £1,200.00 including VAT and IQ Certification fee.
+The cost for Distance Learning is extremely reasonable as is the cost for the in-class 5-day course leading to the Level 3 Award examination.
+The fees are found in the course details.

 Whether a beginner or experienced investigator, at the end of your training, you’ll take two exams: